mhxion/awesome-discord-communities/src/README.md

 ## Usage

 Run with `python3 /path/to/get_template.py`.
 You'll be asked to enter the details about the community.
-At every input to move to the next query simply hit `Enter`.
+At every input to move to the next query, hit `Enter`.
 In the end you'll be given a generated template which you only need to copy and propose file change from a pull request.

 ![Screenshot of template script](../images/screenshots/screenshot_01.png)